- What Is It?

 - Abnormal vaginal bleeding

-- Retained placenta or products of conception after a birth or
+- Retained placenta or products of conception after birth or miscarriage

 - Congenital (inborn) anatomical abnormalities of the female genital tract